-Students are expected to monitor information concerning their study on their online module regularly.
-Teaching specific information will be communicated via your online module either formally, in the structured sections, or informally in the form of announcements and discussion posts.
-Examples of the types of information that will be displayed there include: assessment feedback, reminders for key dates and updates to module materials.
-Generic information about your study will also be communicated via your online module, and examples of the type of information that will be displayed there include: copies of this handbook, FAQs, regulations and guidance, useful web-links, and University documentation such as Extenuating Circumstances Guidelines.
+Students are expected to monitor information concerning their study on their module in VITAL regularly.
+Teaching specific information will be communicated via your module in VITAL and examples of the types of information that will be displayed there include: assessment feedback, journal club reminders and updates to module materials.
+Generic information about your study will also be communicated via your module in VITAL, and examples of the type of information that will be displayed there include: copies of this handbook, FAQs, regulations and guidance, useful web-links, and University documentation such as Extenuating Circumstances Guidelines.